acyuta1/deep-learning_work/README.md

         ii.
 Folder 'datasets' has the required datasets.
 But any movielens dataset will work. iii.
 Train for atleast 2000 epochs to see good results.

-# starting the API locally after model is saved:
+# Flask API to deploy the model locally:
         i. pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3)
         ii. run server.py (python server.py) to run locally. iii. go to URL: http://127.0.0.1:5000